Roman Cyprus: Roads

 The Tabula Peutingeriana (Peutinger Table) is a 13th-century AD copy of an older map of Roman Cyprus.
 The exact date of the original Peutinger Table is unknown, but is estimated to be from the 2nd to 4th century BC.
 It is an illustrated version of an itinerary, which is a list of notable places with descriptions and the distances between each place.
 The map is distorted, north-south is compressed and east-west is stretched out.
 The roads on Cyprus are shown as an oval which is bisected by a diagonal section of the road.
 No other roads are depicted.

-The Geography of Claudius Ptolemy also talks about Cyprus but the accuracy of this information varies for different areas of Cyprus.
+The Geography of Ptolemy also talks about Cyprus but the accuracy of this information varies for different areas of Cyprus.
 For example, some distances are overestimated, underestimated, or come very close to reality.
 Ptolemy doesn't mention any roads.
 Another map is the Kitchener map (1885).
-It is useful because it helps to distinguish older roads from the twentieth century roads.
+It is useful because it helps to distinguish older roads from twentieth century roads.

 There are also travellers' reports and local informants.
 Claude D. Cobham compiled travellers' reports and descriptions in Excepta Cypria (1918).
-There are also the works of Luigi de Palma Cesnola and D.G.
-Hogarth, both of whom used local informants.
+There are also the works of Luigi de Palma Cesnola and D. G. Hogarth, both of whom used local informants.
 Their works are useful because it has information about Cyprus during its late Ottoman stage, before the British changed anything.

 Milestones are an important source because they give route information and they can be dated.
 Thirty Roman milestones have been found and recorded.
 Most of them were in mountainous regions and all are located in the coastal highway circling the island.
 In other areas of the island, where building materials were scarce, milestones were reused.
 Milestone inscriptions included the mileage and the names and titles of the rulers that contributed to the milestone placement.
 From these inscriptions other types of information can be inferred.
-For example, we know that the major road along the southern coast was a part of the Imperial network.
-Mitford uses the inscriptions to describe the Emperors' and other government involvement in the roads.
+For example, it is known that the major road along the southern coast was a part of the imperial network.
+Mitford uses the inscriptions to describe the emperors' and other government involvement in the roads.
 He says that three phases of the Roman Cyprus road network emerges from the inscriptions.
 First, Augustus and Titus are the self-proclaimed creators of the road system.
 Second, in the Severan period the responsibility of road repairs was given to cities while the proconsul coordinated their activities.
-The third phase was a century and a half of stagnation and milestones were reused for Imperial propaganda or to express loyalty.
+The third phase was a century and a half of stagnation and milestones were reused for imperial propaganda or to express loyalty.